danosaku/DeepLearningModels/AlexNet/README.md

 Make sure you have the following libraries installed.
 1. [Keras](https://keras.io) - A high level neural network library written in python.
 To install, follow the instructions available [here](https://keras.io/#installation).
 2. [Theano](http://deeplearning.net/software/theano/introduction.html) - A python library to efficiently evaluate/optimize mathematical expressions.
 To install, follow the instructions available [here](http://deeplearning.net/software/theano/install.html).
-3. [Anaconda](https://docs.continuum.io/) - A package of python libraries which includes several that are absolutely useful for Machine Learning/Data Science.
-To install, follow the instructions available [here](https://docs.continuum.io/anaconda/install).

 **Note :** If you have a GPU in your machine, you might want to configure Keras and Theano to utilize its resources.
 For myself, running the code on a K20 GPU resulted in a 10-12x speedup.